-For each Key Partner, the grantee must submit a signed Key Partner Commitment Form (see Attachment E) from the outside entity or agency named.
+Form (see Attachment F) from the outside entity or agency named.
 The form must identify the outside agency or entity, include a description of the services to be provided, and be signed and dated by an authorized individual representing the agency or organization.
 Submit one form per partner agency or entity.

 The applicant is not required to submit a Key Partner Commitment Form if the applicant has determined that an outside agency or entity is not critical to the launch or ongoing implementation of the proposed program.
-"Key partners" do not include vendors that provide contracted goods, services or products.
+"Key partners" do not include vendors that provide contracted goods, services, or products.

-Data Collection, Reporting and Evaluation Requirements
+Data Collection, Reporting, and Evaluation Requirements

-Required Set-Aside for Evaluation Efforts
+Required Grant Fund Set-Aside for Data Collection and Evaluation Efforts

-This grant requires the collection of recidivism data, which can be extremely laborintensive.
-To support these efforts and to ensure that grantees are able to submit meaningful and quality reports, grantees are required to set aside a minimum of five (5) percent up to a maximum of ten (10) percent of the total grant funds requested for data collection and evaluation efforts, including data collection for the Quarterly Progress Reports and the development of the Local Evaluation Plan and Local Evaluation Report.
+This grant requires the collection of recidivism data, which can be extremely labor-intensive.
+To support these efforts and to ensure that grantees are able to submit meaningful and quality reports, grantees are required to set aside a minimum of five percent (5%) up to a maximum of ten percent (10%) of the total grant funds requested for grant data collection and evaluation efforts.
+This may include data collection for the

+Quarterly Progress Reports, the development of the Local Evaluation Plan, and the Local Evaluation Report.
 Applicants are encouraged, but not required, to use outside evaluators to ensure objective and impartial evaluations.
 This may include, but is not limited to, community colleges, universities, and research organizations.
-Applicants are encouraged to identify evaluators early on and include them in the development of the proposal, so that the goals and objectives in the Project Work Plan are measurable.
+Applicants are encouraged to identify evaluators early on and include them in the development of the proposal so proposal's goals and objectives identified in the Project Work Plan are measurable.